-During the quarters ended December 31, 2006 and 2005, revenues generated from our agreements with Equifax, TransUnion and Experian, collectively accounted for approximately 18% of our total revenues, including revenues from these customers that are recorded in our other segments.
+During the nine months ended June 30, 2007 and 2006, revenues generated from our agreements with Equifax, TransUnion and Experian collectively accounted for approximately 18% of our total revenues, including revenues from these customers that are recorded in our other segments.

-Professional Services segment revenues increased \$5.6 million from consulting services for our fraud and customer management products.
-In addition, we had increased revenues for services to develop predictive models for a large customer.
-The increase in fraud was primarily due to revenues derived from a gain-share provision associated with a large customer.
-The increase was partially offset by a decline in implementation services for our collection and recovery products.
+Professional Services segment revenues increased \$3.0 million from consulting and implementation services for customer management products, for services to develop predictive models for a large customer and implementation services for Blaze Advisor.
+The increase was partially offset by a decline in implementation services for our collection and recovery products and fraud products and a decline in industry consulting services.

-Analytic Software Tools segment revenues increased \$2.4 million primarily due to an increase in sales of Blaze Advisor perpetual and term licenses and increased maintenance revenue.
+Analytic Software Tools segment revenues increased \$1.2 million primarily due to an increase in sales of Blaze Advisor licenses and increased maintenance revenue.
 The increase reflects the timing of Blaze Advisor sales, which includes large individual contracts.
 The increase in maintenance revenues was due to growth in our installed base of Blaze Advisor software applications.